Yetics/armkit/README.md

 are composed together into [stacks], forming a "CDK app".

 They then use the [Azure CDK CLI] to interact with their CDK app.
-The CLI allows developers to synthesize artifacts such as Azure CloudFormation Templates, deploy stacks to development Azure accounts and "diff" against a deployed stack to understand the impact of a code change.
+The CLI allows developers to synthesize artifacts such as Azure ARM Templates, deploy stacks to development Azure accounts and "diff" against a deployed stack to understand the impact of a code change.

 The [Azure Construct Library] includes a module for each